Press enter or spacebar to select a desired language.

 Trip is a clinical search engine designed to help doctors find high-quality research evidence.
 No special searching skills are required and search results are grouped according to levels of evidence.
 Available via an OpenAthens login or when using Trip on a NHS networked computer.

 At UHCW, we have access to two clinical decision-making tools: BMJ Best Practice and DynaMed.
 These are designed to help doctors access the best available evidence at the point of care.
-Clinical Key - mentioned on the previous tab - can also be used as a clinical decision-making tool.

 BMJ Best Practice

-Brought to you by Health Education England (HEE), BMJ Best Practice gives doctors quick and easy access to authoritative information to underpin clinical decision-making.
+Part of the National Core Content for NHS staff in England, BMJ Best Practice gives doctors quick and easy access to authoritative information to underpin clinical decision-making.
 Access the latest evidence-based research, guidelines and expert opinion to offer step-by-step guidance on diagnosis, prognosis, treatment and prevention.

 BMJ Best Practice is updated daily and is available to all NHS staff online and offline via an app.
 Visit bestpractice.bmj.com for further information.